 Create Your Own Custom Wine Bottle Labels

 Want to make your own custom labels and print them yourself at home?
 Check out OnlineLabels.com!
 They have printable labels in every size and shape you could imagine, including custom wine label stickers!
 They have printable pre-cut label sheets for everything you can imagine.
 Online Labels has a free design tool called Maestro that you use to design and order your own labels.
 No design software is required!

 You can also design your own labels and upload into their platform if you so choose.
 We created some custom wine labels in InDesign and uploaded the design into Maestro to print.
 So easy!
 Best of all– they have WATERPROOF labels so the ink won't bleed if you need to chill your wine.

 Here are the printed labels.
 I chose a size that could fit 6 per sheet so I could get more per page.
 I was worried they would be too small but I thought they looked perfect on the bottles!

-All this to say, I highly recommend finding a venue where you can bring in your own alcohol.
-And with this little trick you can create another special detail to your day as well as saving yourself tons of money!
+All this to say, we highly recommend finding a venue where you can bring in your own alcohol.
+Combined with this sneaky trick you can create another special detail to personalize your day as well as saving yourself tons of money!